sebastianconcept/poly/README.md

 ##Feedback

 Did you learn something or have questions?
-Join the [Amber group](https://groups.google.com/forum/#!forum/amber-lang) or the [amber-lang IRC channel](irc://freenode.net/channel?amber-lang)
+Join the [Amber group](https://groups.google.com/forum/#!forum/amber-lang) or the [amber-lang IRC channel](irc://freenode.net/channel?amber-lang) and share!

 Did you improve something? thank you for your [pull request](https://help.github.com/articles/using-pull-requests)!